 National Scenic Byways are chosen not only for their beauty, but also for their archeological, cultural, historic and recreational value.
 Indeed, recreational opportunities are nearly unlimited in the Ouachita National Forest, and the historical and cultural stops are numerous.
 Along the route you can see the Wheelock Academy near Millerton.
-Wheelock Academy was established in 1844 as an educational facility for Choctaw girls.
-The nearby Wheelock Church dates back to 1846.
+Wheelock Academy was established in 1844 as an educational facility for Choctaw girls, and the nearby Wheelock Church dates back to 1846.

 Cruise through ruggedly beautiful peaks, and past the legendary haunts of Spanish explorers and outlaws.

 If the rugged beauty of the western landscape appeals to you, then go northwest and savor the drive up state Highway 325 from Boise City to Kenton at the very tip of the Oklahoma panhandle.
-The 38-mile drive begins uneventfully, and then, magically, the prairie gives way to the foothills of the Rocky Mountains and mesas break the skyline like scenes from old Western movies.
-It is home to Black Mesa, Oklahoma’s highest point.
-There are faces in the formations and a sense of being a witness to something millions or even billions of years in the making.
+During this 38-mile drive, the prairie magically gives way to the foothills of the Rocky Mountains and mesas break the skyline like scenes from old Western movies.
+Home to Black Mesa, Oklahoma’s highest point, the area offers a sense of being a witness to something millions of years in the making.